-No attempt should be made to subordinate the many to the one (the Roman Catholic model) nor the one to the many (the Protestant model).
+Orthodox ecclesiology operates with this idea of diversity in unity and unity in diversity.
+This means that no attempt should be made to subordinate the many to the one (the Roman Catholic model) nor the one to the many (the Protestant model).

-This model allows each Orthodox church to express their cultural heritage and even incorporate it into the liturgical and sacramental services, diversity in unity.
+This model allows each Orthodox church to express their cultural heritage and even incorporate some elements into the liturgical and sacramental services, diversity in unity.
 Examples include the use of olive branches as crowns in a Greek Orthodox wedding service and actual metal crowns in a Russian Orthodox wedding service, or the use of palm branches on Palm Sunday in in a Greek Orthodox service and pussy willows in a Russian Orthodox wedding service.